actualbudget/docs/docs/advanced/http-header-auth.md

 :::note
-This feature is not a HTTP basic auth, but a different form of using a password.
-For HTTP basic auth or User accounts see [this issue](https://github.com/actualbudget/actual/issues/524)
+This feature is not an HTTP basic auth, but a different form of using a password.
+For HTTP basic auth or user accounts see [this issue](https://github.com/actualbudget/actual/issues/524)
 :::

 ## Configuration Options